LPN-B.S. program policies

 Academic policies described in the DWU Student Handbook apply to nursing students; however, because of the nature of the LPN-B.S. nursing program, additional academic policies are available to nursing students in the DWU LPN-B.S.
 Nursing Program Student Handbook.

 Admission to the LPN-B.S. nursing program is competitive and slots are limited.
-Qualified applicants will be admitted on a space-available basis.
-If there is not an available opening for the LPN-B.S. nursing program, students who have met admission requirements and have been accepted will be put on a waiting list and will be notified by admissions if an opening becomes available.
+If there is not an available opening for the LPN-B.S. nursing program, students who have met admission requirements will be put on a waiting list and will be notified by admissions if an opening becomes available.

 Applicants must provide documentation of the following requirements before the Nursing Admission Committee will review an application for admission to the LPN to B.S. nursing program.

 - Active, unencumbered LPN license to practice nursing in South Dakota.
 The LPN degree must have been granted from an accredited institution of higher education.

 - Send an official copy of all college transcripts.

 - If coursework is still in progress, attach a current transcript that documents all of the courses in progress from that institution.

 - Students must have a cumulative grade point average of 2.7 or above in college, university, vocational and technical school coursework.